mascam97/laravel-api-quotes/README.md

 ```
  docker run --rm --interactive --tty \
  --volume $PWD:/app \
- composer install
+ composer install --ignore-platform-reqs
 ```

-Then create the next alias to run commands in the container with Laravel Sail.
+Then create the next alias to run commands in the container with Laravel Sail (for Linux)

 ```
 alias sail='bash vendor/bin/sail'
 ```

 Note: Setting this alias as permanent is recommended.

 Create the images and run the services (laravel app, mysql, redis and mailhog):